richardanaya/luckyshot/README.md

 # Warnings!

 This tool is alpha and not thoroughly evalulated with real world tests.
+Be aware of the costs of embedding vectors!

 ## Features